 - Make your spice rub.
 I prefer 1/4 cup of garlic salt, 1-2 tablespoons of freshly cracked pepper, and 2 tablespoons of black truffle salt.
 Put all of your desired ingredients together in a bowl, and mix gently with a fork or whisk.

 - If your ribs were frozen, leave them in the plastic package, set them in a container of warm/hot water, and let them defrost for 15 minutes or so.

 - Season your meat liberally.

 - Put the meat on the grill.
 I've found that cooking the ribs at 275C for 45 minutes per side results in a succulent and well-cooked piece of meat.
-I start cooking with the bone-side down.
+I start cooking with the bone side down.
 You may want more information depending on what kind of grill you're using.
-If so, read step three's more detailed instructions below.
+If so, read more detailed instructions below in step three.